 As I am not a patent lawyer, I will simply note that patent rights are not automatic; they must be applied for and granted by the USPTO through an issued patent before they can be enforced against others.
 Even after issuance, there may be limitations in the scope of a patent.
 Interested parties should consult with authorized patent practitioners (whether patent attorneys or patent agents) for any specific advice in this area.

-What is a Trademark?
-It’s a word, phrase, symbol or design, or a combination of words, phrases or designs, that identifies and distinguishes the source of the goods of one party from those of others.
-A service mark performs the same function as a trademark, but applies to the source of a service rather than of a product.
-(For simplicity, this post refers to trademarks and service marks collectively as “trademarks.”)
+Trademarks can be any word, phrase, symbol or design, sound, color or other indicia of source, or a combination of such indicia, that identifies and distinguishes the source of the goods of one party from those of others.
+A “service mark” performs the same basic function as a “trademark”, but applies to the source of a service rather than of a product (i.e., goods).
+(For simplicity, this post refers to both trademarks and service marks as “trademarks.”)

 Trademarks generally must be unique enough that purchasers or potential purchasers associate them with one particular source’s goods or services – and only that source’s goods and services.
 While tempting, choosing a mark that describes the goods or services will not create a strong trademark and will not permit purchasers or potential purchasers to distinguish your goods from those of others – particularly if those descriptive words are commonly used by others in your industry.

 Trademark rights in the U.S. require “use in commerce” – in other words, using a trademark in connection with particular goods or services offered in interstate commerce offered by a single source.
 Without that “use in commerce,” such words, phrases or logos/designs would not develop the goodwill associated with a mark or acquire any trademark value.
 You might have coined an interesting phrase, and maybe you were the first to publish it on the internet, or put it on the front of a t-shirt or on a mug – but unless the mark has been used as an “indicator of source” of particular goods or services offered to the public, then it does not function as a trademark.